PedroXA/my-react-portfolio/README.md

 # My react portfolio

 > A simple project made with **React** to share and demonstrate my craftsmanship with a bunch projects that i've been doing and i'm going to.
 By now this project's going to pass through for a lot of upgrades by the time.
-Feel free get along with me and grow up in knowladge together.
+Feel free get along with me and grow up in knowledge together.

 ## Technologies that i used in this project